sharetribe/web-template/src/transactions/README.md

 There's a bit of duplication involved with transaction processes.
 If you decide to customize existing transaction processes or create a unique process, you need to define the process so that the Sharetribe backend understands it.
-You can use Flex CLI to push the process to your marketplace environment.
+You can use Sharetribe CLI to push the process to your marketplace environment.

 Read more about transaction processes:
 https://www.sharetribe.com/docs/concepts/transaction-process/